In this article we give a comprehensive overview of the Road Accident Fund, what it covers, what it does not cover, and how to claim.

 What is not covered by RAF

-The Road Accident Fund pays out approximately R35 million in claims each year.
+The Road Accident Fund pays out over R35 billion in claims each year.
 This includes bus, taxi, car, bicycle and motorcycle accidents involving drivers, passengers and pedestrians.
 Both South Africans and foreigners are insured.

 While the RAF coverage is relatively wide and comprehensive it is important to note that the Road Accident Fund does not cover every accident victim and every claim type.
 Below are some of the common exclusions worth noting.

-In the event of doubt the Road Accident Fund or a competent attorney should be contacted.
+In the event of doubt the Road Accident Fund or a competent personal injury attorney should be contacted.

 How much can you get from the Road Accident Fund